 - At FRC, pulmonary vascular resistance is minimal

-- Where losing capacity is greater than the FRC, gas trapping and atelectass can develop
+- Where closing capacity is greater than the FRC, gas trapping and atelectasis can develop

 - The FRC is affected by:

 - Factors which influence lung size (height and gender)